gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/24 - Proverbs.md

 Warns against *"loose"* (RSV-CE) / *"wanton"* / *"prostitute"* (DR) / *"unfaithful"* women.
 May be understood as prostitutes or a sexually promiscuous woman.
 Her lips and speech is like honey, but in the end she'll lead to "Sheol", as she does not follow the path of life.
 ## Verses 5:7-14
 Highlights the dangers of relating with this sort of woman: losing your youth to vice, being harmed by the husband of the adulteress, losing the fruit of your labor to others, illness gained because of your vices.
 And finally: regretting, at the end of your life, how you did not live a virtuous life with discipline, and this has cost you a lot.
+## Verses 5:15-23
+What is the alternative then? *“Drink water from your own cistern, flowing water from your own well”*.
+In other words, be faithful to the *“wife of your youth”*.
+Also, don’t let *“your springs be scattered abroad*, i.e. lost children in the world, let them be yours, for you to take care, and not have your *“streams of water in the streets”*.
+The Lord watches the ways of men, and the wicked die because of their lack of discipline.